Piyushadya/pandemicModel-main/README.md

   1. click on "Server".
   2. Click on "Data import"
-  3. Select Import from Self-Contained File radio button (right side of screen) 5.Open Database folder.
+  3. Select Import from Self-Contained File radio button (right side of screen) 5.Open backend folder.
-  4. Select the path of CovidDataset.sql from our project's database folder
+  4. Select the path of CovidDataset.sql from our project's backend folder
   5. select the database ("CovidProject") from "Default Target Schema:" dropdown
   6. Click Start Import button at the right bottom corner of window